Ngonal/Networking-Lab-Portfolio/Layer 1 - Physical/Physical-Connectivity-and-Interface-Status/README.md

   </table>
 </p>

 > 💡 **Quick Tip(s):** A cable connects two devices.
-If the link doesn't come up despite a firmly seated physical connection, the fault could be the cable, the local device, the remote device, or **any of their respective interfaces**.
+If the link doesn't come up, the fault could be the cable, the local device, the remote device, or **any of their respective interfaces**.
 Swap with a known-good cable first:
 > - If the link comes up → Original cable was faulty
 > - Link remains down → Investigate both devices and their interfaces on each end